serioja90/ztimer/README.md

   puts "Doing something useful..." end

+# Async execution
+Ztimer.async do
+  # this code will be executed in background asyncronously
+  puts "Doing something useful in background..." end

 # Recurrent jobs
 job = Ztimer.every(delay) do # execute the block every second puts "Executing a recurrent job..."